 - Set the air fryer at 300 degrees F for 30 minutes and cook the ham.
 See note below for adjusting time for a smaller/larger ham.

 - While the ham cooks make the glaze.
-Combine the mango with water and sugar in a small saucepan.
+Combine your chosen ingredients in a small saucepan.
 Bring to a boil, then lower the heat and cook stirring occasionally, until the sauce thickens and the ham cooking time is up.
 Add more water to the glaze if it thickens too fast.

 - Peel back the foil.
 Use an instant read thermometer to check the internal temperature of the ham.
 It needs to reach 165 degrees F before serving.
 Brush 1/4 of the glaze on the ham and close the foil back up.